renecartaya/renecartaya/README.md

 Hi, I’m René Cartaya.
 I am Software & Hardware Developer.
 I focus on building automation solutions in different areas of science and business.

 I am based in Bremen-Germany.
-The content of this page focuses on the projects I work on related to Materials Research, Lab.
-Automation, as well as other off-topic discussions.
+The content of this page focuses on the projects I work on related to Materials Research, Automation, as well as other off-topic discussions.

 I am enthusiastic, creative, team-player, positive and self-driven personality.
 You can contact me if you have opportunities, any questions, or talk about interesting projects.